Kate Austen: Season 1

 Having survived the crash, Jack Shephard noticed Kate walking out of the jungle and asked her to stitch his wound, to which she agreed reluctantly.
-During their second day on the Island, Jack, Kate and Charlie Pace (Dominic Monaghan) went to retrieve the cockpit's transceiver from the plane debris.
+During their second day on the Island, Jack, Kate, and Charlie Pace (Dominic Monaghan) went to retrieve the cockpit's transceiver from the plane debris.
 They tried to rescue the injured pilot, but the Smoke Monster attacked them.
-When they returned, Kate, Sayid Jarrah (Naveen Andrews) and several other survivors hiked to higher ground of the Island to transmit a distress signal on the transceiver.
+When they returned, Kate, Sayid Jarrah (Naveen Andrews), and several other survivors hiked to higher ground of the Island to transmit a distress signal on the transceiver.

-Back at the camp, Kate visited the injured marshal where he attempted to strangle her.
+Back at the camp, Kate visited the injured marshal, who attempted to strangle her.
 Kate told Jack that he should euthanize the dying man, but Jack questioned her true motives when he learned about her criminal record.
 She went on a mission to triangulate the distress signal, and helped an injured Michael Dawson back to the camp.
 Jack suggested that the survivors move to the caves that he had discovered, but Kate refused because she was afraid of "digging in" and settling down.